mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-appdiskstatsthroughput"></a>4.10 Application Node Disk Throughput

-The **Application node disk throughput** graph shows the rate at which data is being read from and written to disk.
+The **Application node disk throughput** graph shows the rate at which data which isn't stored in the database is being read from and written to disk.

 ![](attachments/trends/app-disk-throughput.png)

-If you see large values here which do not immediately drop back again, it may indicate that your app is continually swapping data to disk.
-This could be caused by inefficient queries, for example ones which require sorting within the app.

 ### <a name="Trends-appdfabs"></a><a name="Trends-appdf"></a>4.11 Application Node Disk Usage (in Bytes)